Florida Spiders: A Guide to Local Species

 Spiny Orb Weavers

-Spiny Orb Weavers are extremely recognizable due to the red spines around the edges of their bodies.
-They are usually white, yellow, or orange in color with dark spots.
-They put tufts of silk in spots around their webs to prevent birds from flying into them.
+These small, brightly colored spiders are recognizable by the red spines on the edges of their bodies.
+They create unique webs with tufts of silk, which help prevent birds from accidentally flying into them.

 Ant Mimic Spider

-The Ant Mimic Spider is a fascinating species that has evolved to look like an ant.
-This adaptation helps it avoid predators and can even fool prey.
-Despite its resemblance to ants, it’s a true spider, spinning webs and hunting insects.
-These spiders are usually dark brown or black and have elongated abdomens that give them their ant-like appearance.
+The Ant Mimic Spider is a fascinating species that has evolved to look like ants.
+This adaptation helps them avoid predators while hunting insects.
+These spiders are usually dark brown or black with elongated abdomens that enhance their ant-like appearance.

 Wolf Spider

 The most common spiders in Florida include the Brown Recluse, Widow Spiders, Golden Silk Orb-weavers, and Wolf Spiders.
-For a more detailed guide, refer to the Florida spider chart.
+For more information, refer to the Florida spider chart.

-Poisonous spiders in Florida, such as the Brown Recluse and Widow Spiders, can often be identified by specific markings.
-The Brown Recluse has a violin-shaped mark, while Widow Spiders have distinctive red hourglass markings.
+Poisonous spiders in Florida, like the Brown Recluse and Widow Spiders, can be identified by their distinctive markings.
+The Brown Recluse has a violin-shaped mark, while Widow Spiders feature red hourglass shapes.

 Yes, Florida has several poisonous spider species, including the Brown Recluse and Widow Spiders.
-It’s important to be cautious and seek medical attention if bitten.
+It’s important to exercise caution and seek medical attention if bitten.

 Protect Your Home and Business